CapedCrusader03/opencv-projects/README.md

 13) SimpleThresholds : This is used to do some simple threshold operations on images like binary threshold, binary inverse threshold, truncated threshold, to zero threshold, to zero inverse threshold.

 14) Threshold : Adaptive threshold is used in this project which helps to do effective thresholding in the images in which there are variable lighting conditions.
 Mean and gaussian filters are used.

+15) PltThreshold : All the threshold operations done in SimpleThreshold are displayed in a single frame using matplotlib.